Prof. Dr. Kathrin Hörschelmann

 Buchabschnitte

 Hörschelmann, K. (2022) ‚Sicherheit‘, In: Kessel, F, and Reutlinger, C (Eds.)
 Sozialraum (Springer VS), 157-168.
-Link
+Link64

 Miggelbrink, J., Hörschelmann, K., & Henn, S. (2021).
 Reflecting research ethics in human geography: A constant need.
 In Research Ethics in Human Geography (pp. 1-20).
 Routledge.
-Link
+Link65

 Werner, A., Lazova, Y., Hörschelmann, K. and Bogacki, M. (2019) ‚More Civil Engagement – More Sustainability?
 Selected Methods for Citizen Engagement and Initiatives of Civil Societies in Different International Contexts’, In: Mambretti, S and Mirales i Gareia, J.L, (Eds.)
 WIT Transactions on Ecology and the Environment, 238 (WIT Press), 143-152.

 Hörschelmann, K. and Meyer, F. (2018) ‘Zwischen Anpassung und Manipulation – Zum Umgang mit Gegebenheiten des Settings in der qualitativen Forschung’, in: Meyer, F, Miggelbrink, J and Beursken, K (Eds.)
 Ins Feld und zurück – Praktische Probleme qualitativer Forschung in der Sozialgeographie (Springer), pp. 95-102.
-Link
+Link68

 Nadler, R. and Hörschelmann, K..
 (2018) ‘Ein schmaler Grat: Neutralität und Positionierung in der qualitativen Forschung’, in: Meyer, F, Miggelbrink, J and Beursken, K (Eds.)
 Ins Feld und zurück – Praktische Probleme qualitativer Forschung in der Sozialgeographie (Springer), pp. 103-110.
-Link
+Link69

 Pfoser, A. and Hörschelmann, K. (2018) ‘Erwartungen gibt es immer. Über den Umgang mit Erwartungen in der Feldforschung’, in: Meyer, F, Miggelbrink, J and Beursken, K (Eds.)
 Ins Feld und zurück – Praktische Probleme qualitativer Forschung in der Sozialgeographie (Springer), pp. 111-115.
-Link
+Link70

 Hörschelmann, K. (2017) ‘Distance, connection and the power, freedom and obligation (not) to care’, in: Horton, J and Pyer, M (Eds.)
 Children, young people and care (Routledge), pp. 234-237.
-Link
+Link71

 Hörschelmann, K. (2017) ‘Violent geographies of childhood and home: The child in the closet’, in: Harker, C., Hörschelmann, K and Skelton, T (eds), Conflict, Violence and Peace.
 Geographies of Children and Young People, Vol. 11 (Springer), pp. 233-251.
-Link
+Link26

 Harker, C. and Hörschelmann, K. (2017) ‘Preface’, in: Harker, C., Hörschelmann, K and Skelton, T (eds), Geographies of Children and Young People: Conflict, Violence and Peace (Springer), p. ix.
-Link
+Link26

 Hörschelmann, K. (2016) ‘Crossing points: Contesting militarism in the spaces of children’s everyday lives in Britain and Germany’, in: Benwell, M and Hopkins, P (eds) Children, Young People and Critical Geopolitics (Ashgate), pp. 29-44.
-Link
+Link72

 Hörschelmann, K. (2015) ‘Divided emotions: Children at war’, in Blazek, M and Kraftl, P (eds) Children’s Emotions in Politics and Practice (Palgrave), pp. 274-290.
-Link
+Link73

 Hörschelmann, K. (2015) ‘Youth citizenship and dissent’, in: Kallio, K P and Mills, S (eds) Geographies of Children and Young People: Politics, Citizenship and Rights, (Springer), pp. 1-14.
-Link
+Link74

 Hörschelmann, K. (2015) ‚Sehen Lernen: Raumbilder und Sozialisation‘, in Schlottmann, A and Miggelbrink, J (eds), Visuelle Geographien (Transcript Verlag), pp. 147-160.
-Link
+Link75

 Lang, T., Miggelbrink, J., Henn, S., Hörschelmann, K., Sgibnev, W. and Ehrlich, K. (2015) ‘New Geographies of Central and Eastern Europe.
 Researching Socio-Spatial Polarisation and Peripheralisation’, in: Lang, T et al (eds) New Geographies of Central and Eastern Europe.
 Researching Socio-Spatial Polarisation and Peripheralisation (Palgrave), pp. 1-21

 Burrell, K. and Hörschelmann, K. (2014) 'Introduction: Understanding Mobility in Soviet and East European Socialist and Post-Socialist States', in Burrell, K and Hörschelmann, K (eds), Mobilities in Socialist and Post-Socialist States: Societies on the Move (Palgrave Macmillan), pp. 1-22.
-Link
+Link27

 Hörschelmann, K. and ElRefaie, E. (2014) ‘Youth citizenship beyond consensus – Examining the role of satire and humour for critical engagements in citizenship education’, in: Buckingham, D, Bragg, S and Keheli, M (eds.)
 Youth Cultures in the Age of Global Media (Palgrave Macmillan), pp. 225-240.
-Link
+Link76

 Colls, R. and Hörschelmann, K. (2009) ‘Introduction’, in: Contested Bodies of Childhood and Youth (Palgrave Macmillan), pp. 1-21.
-Link
+Link28

 Hörschelmann, K. (2008) ‘Transitions to work and the making of neo-liberal selves – growing up in (former) East Germany’, in: Adrian Smith, Alison Stenning and Katie Willis (eds.)
 Social Justice and Neoliberalism: Global Perspectives (Zed Books), pp. 135-163.
-Link
+Link77

 Hörschelmann, K. (2008) ‘Politics, lifestyle and identity – the story of Sven, East Germany’, in: Jeffrey, C. and Dyson, J. (eds) Telling Young Lives: Portraits in Political Geography, (Temple University Press), pp. 81-96.
-Link
+Link78

 Hörschelmann, K. (2008) “Youth and the geopolitics of risk after 11th September 2001”, in: Pain, R., and Smith, S. (eds) Fear: Critical Geopolitics and Everyday Life, (Ashgate), pp. 139-152.
-Link
+Link79

 Hörschelmann, K. (2007) ‘Identity Under Communism and Postcommunism’, In: Herrschel, T (Ed.)
 Global Geographies of Post-socialist Transition.
 Geographies, Societies, Policies (Routledge), 209-225.
-Link
+Link80

 Hörschelmann, K. and Young, C. (2006) ‘Identities and Cultural Change’, in: Herrschel, T and Young, C (eds) Geographies of Global ‘Transition’ from Socialism to Post-Socialism (Routledge), pp. 209-225